spaceml-org/floodmapper/tutorial/02a_SETUP_SERVICES.md

 later processing (unfortunately, custom ML models cannot be hosted on GEE, which is why we built ML4Floods and FloodMapper).

-FloodMapper requires a *Google-validated* account with Google Earth Engine, which can be obtained by navigating to [https://earthengine.google.com/signup/](https://earthengine.google.com/signup/).
+FloodMapper requires a *validated* account with Google Earth Engine, which can be obtained by navigating to [https://earthengine.google.com/signup/](https://earthengine.google.com/signup/).
 It usually takes a few days for the Google team to validate a new